ZenBurrito/Phase-1Project/README.md

 **Return on Investment = (Worldwide Gross – Production Budgets) / Production Budgets**

 Additionally, to assess directors who make the most profitable movies, we used the sum of the net profit of movies according to director.

-The process of data cleaning:  We dropped null data after confirming that the share of the missing data is small.
-We also dropped no obscene outliers and duplicate data.
-We used the matplotlib and seaborn libraries to visualize the data.

 ## Recommendation 1: Horror movies are good place to invest for a higher ROI.